wttech/gradle-aem-single/README.md

     ![Fork Props Dialog](docs/fork-props-dialog.png)

-3. Setup local AEM instances and dependencies then build application using command:
+3. Setup local Sling instance(s) and dependencies then build application using command:

     ```bash
     sh gradlew setup
     ```

-    and wait till complete AEM environment will be ready to use.
+    and wait till complete Sling environment will be ready to use.

 4. Develop continuously application using command: